int-brain-lab/bpod-core/docs/source/state_machines/index.rst

 While the light switch illustrates a finite-state machine with no clearly defined start or end, many real-world processes have natural beginnings and endings.
 The scientific publication process provides an example.
-It begins in the *Draft* state, progresses through the *Review* state, and (hopefully) concludes with a *Publication*.
+It begins in the *Draft* state, progresses through the *Review* state, and—after a few revision—(hopefully) concludes with a *Publication*.
 In a state diagram, the *entry* to the finite-state machine is typically indicated by a filled circle, while the *exit* is shown with a double circle.

 .. graphviz::
    :align: center